God makes Heroes in Caves and Valleys

 The patience I have now, I didn’t have before.
 The ability to trust God without seeing the outcome, I didn’t have before.
 The steadiness in my faith, the groundedness in my identity, the capacity to lead others through difficult seasons, none of that existed before the trudge.

-The very things I now lean on most heavily were built in the seasons I resented most deeply.
+The very things I now lean on most heavily were built in the seasons I resented most deeply, and I’m still learning.

 That doesn’t make the trudge feel better while you’re in it.
 But it does reframe what’s happening.
 You’re not wasting time.
 You’re not spinning your wheels.
 You’re being built.
 The construction is happening even when you can’t see it.